aalfiann/fly-json-odm/README.md

 ### Background
 `fly-json-odm` is the ODM library to handle JSON on the fly like `NOSQL` does.
-You are able to make manipulation of JSON like ORM does for `Insert`, `Read`, `Update`, `Modify`, `Delete`, `Join` and `Query`.
+You are able to make manipulation of JSON like ORM.
+For example is to do `Insert`, `Read`, `Update`, `Modify`, `Delete`, `Join` and `Query`.
 When you are develop in `microservices` architecture, you will face up that everything should be handle from rest json via each services, because you can not access directly into the database.

 ### Limitation
-This library was built to handle JSON for modification or manipulation only and any data will be processed and saved in memory for temporary (`On-The-Fly`).
-Not support for any database server also we don't provide feature how to read JSON from `file`, `stream` or something like that.
+This library was created to handle JSON for `modification`/`manipulation` only and any data will be processed and saved in memory for temporary (`On-The-Fly`).
+Not support for to use with any database server also we don't provide feature how to read JSON from `file`, `stream` or something like that.

 ## Install using NPM
 ```bash